NadaAlafify/Enterprise_Network_project/README.md

 ## Credit

 The lab design and commands were taught by Eng.
-Mohamed Kamel as part of the CCNP course.
+Mohamed Kamel as part of the CCNA course.
 This repository documents my hands-on practice implementing and configuring the topology myself.